-Before you dive deep and learn how to bring back the heat with retro games on PC, you should start by learning how to send huge files seamlessly online.
-With FileWhopper Beta, you get to make up to 3 transfers of up to 1 TB each for free.
-You are welcome to send files or folders without archiving.
-You get started right away by downloading a tiny app that facilitates transfer and makes it secure through data encryption and uploading your huge files or folders from your PC to the cloud system.
+Before you dive deep and learn how to bring back the heat with retro games on PC, you should start by learning how to send huge files and folders seamlessly online.
+With FileWhopper, you can do so at a reasonable price.
+You are welcome to send files or folders without archiving them.
+You get started right away by downloading a tiny app that facilitates transfer and makes it secure through data encryption and by uploading your huge files or folders from your PC to the cloud system.
 The integrity of the transmitted content is guaranteed due to multithreaded data transfer technology.
-FileWhopper’s upload and download apps support simultaneous upload and download to save your time.
+FileWhopper supports simultaneous upload and download to save your time.

-Your transfer includes 1 download and 14 days of storage by default (can be extended up to 8 downloads and 3 months of storage if these extra options are required) from the day of upload before the data gets totally deleted from the servers.
-Don’t stress about the need for a monthly plan or other forms of subscription usually required by other cloud environments.
-When the paid version of FileWhopper is released, it will be a pay-as-you-go system, where fees are based on file size and literally files of any size can be transmitted with no limits.
+Your transfer includes 1 download and 14 days of storage by default (can be extended to up to 8 downloads and 3 months of storage if these extra options are required) before the data gets totally deleted from the servers.
+Don’t stress about the need for a monthly plan or other forms of subscriptions usually required by other cloud environments.
+FileWhopper is a pay-as-you-go system where fees are based on how much you send and literally files of any size can be transmitted with no limits.

 To get started with the FileWhopper platform: